-EvaluationYour child will be evaluated by a physician to identify a diagnosis and to determine if your child will benefit from helmet therapy.
+EvaluationYour child will be evaluated by a provider to identify a diagnosis and to determine if your child will benefit from helmet therapy.

 ScanThe first step in crafting your helmet involves scanning your infant’s head.
 Scanning takes only minutes to complete and is performed in the Helmet Lab (directions to the Helmet Lab).
 The scan does not require X-ray exposure.

 FittingThe second step in crafting your helmet is a fitting.
 After the order is placed for the helmet, it takes about 10 business days for the helmet to arrive a the lab.
 The fitting appointment will occur within five days of the helmet arrival.
 This process takes approximately 1 hour to complete and will take place in our Helmet Lab (directions to the Helmet Lab).

 Follow-up AppointmentOnce your baby is in the helmet, we would like to see them once a month for follow-up.
-At these appointments, you will meet with the occupational therapist.
+At these appointments, you will meet with the orthotists.
 We will discuss any concerns that you have and make appropriate alterations to the helmet.
 These appointments last approximately 15 to 30 minutes.